KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/os-basics-01-linux/18-Bash Loops.md

 `for i in a b c d ; do`{{execute}}

-`    echo $i`
+`    echo $i`{{execute}}

 `done`{{execute}}

-There are frou reseve words in foor loop for, in, do, done.
+There are four reserve words in for loop for, in, do, done.

 For each item  in list a, b, c, and d assign each item into a variable i.
 Once assigned then do echo $1.
-This will print hte variable.
+This will print the variable.

 ### While Loop